kenn289/KenBot/README.md

    - Save the downloaded file as: `credentials/google_oauth.json`
 6. The first time the bot uploads a video, a browser window will open for consent.
 After that, the token is auto-saved to `credentials/youtube_token.pickle` and refreshed automatically.

 > **Free quota:** YouTube Data API gives 10,000 units/day.
 Each upload costs ~1,600 units, so you can safely upload ~6 videos/day.
-The scheduler only does 2/day by default.
+The scheduler does 4/day by default.
+If the bot starts after all daily slots have passed, a startup upload fires within 30 seconds automatically.

 ---